Milperra massacre: Fight

+Bystander Linda Motton was reading in her car when she was hit by shotgun pellets fired by Gregory "Shadow" Campbell, meant for the Comanchero Glen Eaves.
+Motton was angry that the bikers had turned the car park into a battlefield and took photographs; they were key evidence at trial as they showed who was where.

-Eaves, a reservist with the Australian Army who was on leave fought with much energy as he loaded and reloaded and darted from car to car, which he used as cover.
-Bandido member Gregory "Shadow" Campbell was shot in the throat by a shotgun and bled to death.
-Because of the number of charges, Campbell's brother was charged with the murder as it was the policy of the police to charge all involved in the affray with first-degree murder regardless of whom the victim was.
+Eaves, an on-leave reservist with the Australian Army, moved and fired repeatedly using cars as cover.
+Gregory Campbell was shot in the throat by a shotgun and bled to death.
+Campbell's brother was charged with the murder: all involved in the affray were charged with first-degree murder regardless of who the victim was.

-Bandidos vice president Mario "Chopper" Cianter caught the Comanchero vice president Robert "Foggy" Lane in the sights of his .357 Magnum Rossi rifle and killed him with a shot to the chest, which severed the arteries to his heart, killing him within a minute.
-Cianter caught in his sight Jeschke, who he killed with a single shot to the heart.
-Cianter attempted to shoot the Comanchero Raymond "Sunshine" Kucler and instead killed the by-stander Leanne Walters.
-Rather than taking cover, Walters had watched the violence in fascination..
-The bullet struck her in the face, severed the lower part of her jaw from the rest of her body and killed her instantly when it severed her spinal cord.
-Apparently not realising he just killed Walters, Cianter continued to shoot at Kuclear and wounded him.
-Taking cover behind a car, Kucler shot Cianter with his shotgun twice with the pellets severing his aorta while other pellets struck him in the head.
-Despite being outnumbered and taking greater losses, the Comacheroes were able to push the back the Bandidos who retreated behind the Holden lorry of Philip "Bull" Campbell.
-The para-military training imposed by Ross on the Comancheroes made the difference as the Comancheroes had been taught to advance under fire.
-Philip Campbell assisted by Lance Wellington, James "Roach" Posar and Charlie Scibberas attempted to place his badly wounded brother John "Whack" Campbell into the lorry with the aim of taking him to the hospital.
-At that point, Kucler and Eaves appeared and opened fire on the lorry, wounding Wellington who was struck in the face with broken glass.
-With the lorry disabled, the Bandidos dragged their wounded into the bushes under fire.
-Geoff "Snake" Campbell and his brother, Gregory "Shadow" Campbell, were bleeding badly and were both dragged out under fire.
-As Eaves continued his hunt for Bandidos to shoot, he was surprised by Grant "Pig" Everest who struck him with a water pipe.
-Eaves aimed his gun at Everest's chest and then lowered it to shoot him in the knee.
-As Everest lay helpless on the pavement, the girlfriend of a Comancehro came by to strike him with a metal bar and in the process she broke his nose.
+Bandido Cianter shot Comanchero Robert "Foggy" Lane in the chest using a .357 Magnum Rossi rifle, killing him within a minute.
+Cianter then shot Jeschke with shot to the heart.
+Cianter attempted to shoot Raymond "Sunshine" Kucler and instead killed bystander Leanne Walters, who had been watching the fight, with a shot that severed the lower part of her jaw and her spinal cord.
+Cianter continued to shoot at Kucler and wounded him.
+Kucler took cover behind a car and shot Cianter twice with his shotgun, severing his aorta and striking his head.

+Outnumbered and taking greater losses, the Comacheros were able to push back the Bandidos, who retreated behind the Holden lorry of Philip Campbell.
+Ross' para-military training of the Comancheros included advancing under fire.
+Philip Campbell, with Lance Wellington, James "Roach" Posar, and Charlie Scibberas attempted to place his badly wounded brother John "Whack" Campbell into the lorry to take to hospital.
+Kucler and Eaves fired on the lorry, Wellington being struck in the face by broken glass and the lorry being disabled.
+The Bandidos dragged their wounded into bushes under fire, including the heavily bleeding Geoff and Gregory Campbell.
+Eaves was attacked by Grant "Pig" Everest with a water pipe.
+Eaves aimed at Everest's chest and then shot him in the knee.
+Everest lay on the ground and the girlfriend of a Comanchero broke his nose with a metal bar.